aspiringsecurity/EMTTR/README.md

 # Summary

-Enabling the bottom of pyramid through empowering pharma companies and the medical eco-system to do medicine trial testing and clinical trials via blockchain and IPFS enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud, Optimism, Ethereum and Filecoin eco-system tools.
+Enabling the bottom of pyramid through empowering pharma companies and the medical eco-system to do medicine trial testing and clinical trials via blockchain and IPFS enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud, Optimism, Ethereum, Embark, Filecoin and IPFS eco-system tools.
 EMTTRs as a service aims at providing

 ■ Secure data storage, transparent data movement and data authenticity using Optimism, Ethereum, Filecoin and IPFS eco-system tools.